 How Do I Pay My Fine?

-Select the top box on the back of the infraction; you are electing to pay the amount of the penalty shown on the front of the ticket.
+Select the top box on the bottom of the infraction; you are electing to pay the amount of the penalty shown on the ticket.
 We accept the following methods of payment:

 - Check (Include citation number)

 - Electronic Funds Transfer or Credit/debit cards (Include citation number) Click here for payment portal.